RIT-MDRC/AttendanceTracker/README.md

 - Clinten Hopkins (cmh3586@rit.edu)

 ## Description
-An tool to generate emails using a provided template.
+An tool to track MDRC attendance to provide swipe to new mebers.

 ## How To Use